-NOTE: 3.0 social studies credits in total are required for graduation, including at least 1 credit in world history, 1 credit in US history, and 0.5 credit in American government.
+Students must earn a minimum of 3.0 social studies credits in total for graduation.
+These credits must include 1.0 credit in world history, 1.0 credit in US history, and 0.5 credit in American Government.

 Course: 931S Origins of Western Civilization Grade 9